 There are many advantages to becoming involved in our committees.
 You can actively influence BMA policy-making and negotiations at regional level, represent your colleagues' voices and develop your leadership skills.

-• Seats/term - every year, elections for the 13 RRDCs in England are held for their executive committee for a one-session term.
+Every year, elections for the 13 RRDCs in England are held for their executive committee for a one-session term (12 months).
 Roles include, but are not limited to: chair, deputy chair, secretary, communications officer, LTFT forum rep and equalities officer.
-Of the elected, 42 will automatically get a seat on UKRDC.
+Of those elected, 42 will automatically get a seat on UKRDC.

-• The elections are run via the BMA online election system
+The elections are run via the BMA online election system, usually after the August rotation, with results known in early September.

-• Eligibility - resident doctors* who are BMA members are eligible to stand and vote in this election exclusively in the region where they live or work.
-Some regions have specific rules about eligibility for designated roles e.g. Chair of the RRDC (e.g Severn RRDC/East Midlands RRDC/Wessex RRDC Chair candidates are required to have attended at least 2 regional RDC meetings within the year prior to the election).
-Please check the election guide for your RRDC to make sure you meet the candidate eligibility criteria before nominating yourself.
+Resident doctors* who are BMA members are eligible to stand and vote in this election exclusively in the region where they live or work.
+Some regions have specific rules about eligibility for designated roles.
+Please check the election information for your RRDC received by email at the start of the nomination period to make sure you meet the candidate eligibility criteria before nominating yourself.

 *A resident doctor is defined as: